cse103/Attempt_Analysis/clustering_code/clusters/Week2/txt files/Week2_5_clusters.md

 ### Mistake Group ['R.1'] of size 1
-Hint = """ Please write hint here """
+Hint = """yf:  if one factor missing: "it seems like you ignored the k possibilities for color/{male/female}/size"""

 |	|Answer	|Attempt	|Matching sub-exp|
 |---|---|---|---|
 |0	|11*2*4	|11*4	|[('R.1', 4.0, u'4', u'4')]	|